stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 Supplementary problems and variations, given as page/problem references only — no solution is reproduced here.
 Sorted alphabetically by author; intended to guide further practice.

 ### Bottega
+p.238: Example 4.2 "A tethered 1 pound ball hangs in the vertical plane when it is tapped with a racket.
+Following the tap the ball is observed to exhibit oscillatory motion of amplitude 0.2 radians with a period of 2 seconds.
+Determine the impulse imparted by the racket."
+(Problem statement only — no closed-form solution given in the source, hence listed here rather than under Solved Exercises.)

-p.236-238 couple 2nd order system with impulse load; p.269: Ex.4.4-4.6; p.429: MDOF system under impuls load; p.470: double pendulum under impulse load; p.488: Ex 8.17 elastically supported frame under struck; p.501 Ex 8.7; p.507: Ex 8.26; p.715: Ex 11.3 PDE "Determine the response of the rod it is struck on its right end by an impulse of magnitude"; p.718: Ex 11.17 "The beam is impacted at its left end"
+p.236-238 couple 2nd order system with impulse load; p.269: Ex.4.4-4.6; p.429: MDOF system under impulse load; p.470: double pendulum under impulse load; p.488: Ex 8.17 elastically supported frame under struck; p.501 Ex 8.7; p.507: Ex 8.26; p.715: Ex 11.3 PDE "Determine the response of the rod it is struck on its right end by an impulse of magnitude"; p.718: Ex 11.17 "The beam is impacted at its left end"

-### Boyce
+### Boyce & DiPrima
 p.273-274 has many exercises

-### Campbell
+### Campbell & Haberman
 p.264 Exercises 1–8

 ### De Oliveira
 p.82 Problem 3.41 "Compute the inverse Laplace transform of the following complex-valued functions" p.83 Problem 3.44 "Compute the inverse Laplace transform"

-### Dorf
+### Dorf & Bishop
 p.174 P2.36 "Determine the impulse response of the system"; p.178 "Consider the unity feedback system described in the block diagram ...
 Compute analytically the response of the system to an impulse disturbance"; p.392 CP5.1 "Obtain the impulse response analytically"

-### Edwards
+### Edwards & Penney
 9.326 4.6 Problems 1-8, 15-16 (equality of solution by changing IC)

-### Esfandiari
+### Esfandiari & Lu
 p.59 Problems 19 through 24; p.62 Problem 10 "Solve the IVP"
 p.352 "8.3.2   Impulse Response of Second-Order Systems" p.353 "Example 8.5: Impulse Response"
 p.359 "Example 8.8: Impulse Response"
 p.363 "PROBLEM SET 8.2"/7-11, 20

-### Franklin
+### Franklin, Powell & Emami-Naeini
 p.230 EXAMPLE 4.9
 p.589 Problem 7.20